JohnGarbutt/eiffel-ohpc/README.md

 - The slurm scheduler decides more nodes are needed and calls `/etc/slurm/resume.sh` (created from the template `eiffel-ohpc/slurmscripts/resume.j2`, configured by `slurm.conf:ResumeProgram`) on the slurm control node, as user `slurm` (`slurm.conf:SlurmUser`), with a "hostlist expression" defining the additional nodes required e.g. "ohpc-compute-[3-4,8]".
 - This uses `scontrol` to expand the hostlist expression into individual hosts, then ssh's back into the ansible/terraform control host and runs `eiffel-ohpc/slurmscripts/reconfigure.py` (created from the template `<same>.j2`) as the user who deployed the cluster, passing it the mode "resume" and the list of new nodes required.
 - This essentially runs terraform to create instances and ansible to configure them, although there a few complications to this discussed below.
-- The last step of the ansible-driven configuration is to start the `slurmd` on each new node.
+- It then runs the same ansible used to deploy the cluster, with the last step of this being to start the `slurmd` on each new node.
 This then contacts the `slurmctdl` on the slurm control node, which informs it that the node is ready, and the job is started on the node.

 Once the scheduler has decided nodes are no longer required (again see autoscaling parameters) a similar process happens using `suspend.sh` on the slurm control node to run `reconfigure.py` in "suspend" mode with a list of nodes to remove.

-In a production environment it may be preferable to use a persistent service (e.g Rundeck) rather than ssh'ing back into the ansible/terraform control host to run scripts.
-However it is considered very strongly desirable that both deployment and autoscaling use the same repo to avoid problems encountered with approaches which define these configurations separately.
+In a production environment it may be preferable to use a persistent service (e.g Rundeck) rather than ssh'ing back into the ansible/terraform control host to run scripts - the approach used here was chosen as it does not require any additional tooling which allows the underlying aspects to be more easily understood.
+Whatever approach is used it is considered strongly desirable that both deployment and autoscaling use the same repo to avoid problems encountered with approaches which define the two configurations separately.

-The interaction of `scale.py` with ansible/terraform needs some discussion and will still be relevant even with a persistent service.
+The interaction of the `reconfigure.py` script with ansible/terraform needs some discussion which is likely to be still relevant even if the ssh/script-driven approach is replaced with a persistent service.

-Firstly, note that in contrast to the assumptions in the basic openhpc role, the cluster's compute nodes may no longer be contigous due to nodes being added/removed out of sequence by the scheduler.
-This, and flexibility in which nodes are instantiated, are handled in `eiffel-ohpc/terraform_ohpc/openhpc.tf` by defining the compute nodes using a local set variable (`nodeset`) which is populated at initial deploy from `min_nodes` and at later runs from a command-line variable `nodenames` giving a list of compute host hostnames which should exist in the cluster.
-Since this is all compute nodes, not just the additional nodes, `scale.py` construct this list by querying terraform for the currently-instantiated nodes and adding this to the additional nodes.
+Firstly, note that in contrast to the assumptions in the basic stackhpc-openhpc role, the cluster's compute nodes may no longer be contigous due to nodes being added/removed out of sequence by the scheduler.
+This, and flexibility in which nodes are instantiated, are handled in the the terraform configuration (`eiffel-ohpc/terraform_ohpc/openhpc.tf`) by defining the compute node names as a set (`nodeset`) which is generated for the initial deployment from `min_nodes` and directly set in later autoscale runs from a variable (`nodenames`) set on the command-line with specific hostnames.
+Note that this set must define *all* compute node names, not just the changes, as terraform requires the total cluster state to create the inventory for ansible.
+The `reconfigure.py` script constructs this total list by querying terraform for the list of currently-instantiated compute nodes and combining it with the additonal nodes it has been asked for.

 Secondly, some additonal complication is introduced because hostname/IP lookups are defined using `/etc/hosts` on each node, populated by ansible using inventory information generated by terraform.
 This means that on scale-up at least, the ansible has to be run on *all* nodes in the cluster to refresh this information.
-On scale-down stale info in `/etc/hosts` is assumed to be acceptable, as slurm will not try to communicate with 'suspended' nodes anyway.
+On scale-down leaving stale info in `/etc/hosts` is assumed to be acceptable, as slurm will not try to communicate with nodes it has 'suspended'.

-If autoscaling was the only required feature the above would be sufficent, and `scale.py` could simply:
+If autoscaling was the only required feature the above would be sufficent, and for autoscaling `reconfigure.py` could simply:
 - run terraform passing the list of all nodes required in the cluster
 - run ansible on all nodes

 However this assumes that the terraform describes the state of all nodes in the cluster.
 This assumption is broken by the reimage automation described below; in that case only part of the cluster may have been reimaged (e.g. due to running jobs on some nodes).
-If terraform is run on all nodes in that state, it will discover a discrepancy between the "desired", reimaged state and the current running state of some nodes, and would therefore delete and recreate them, killing any jobs on them.
-Therefore as well as passing the list of all nodes to terraform in the `nodenames` command-line option, multiple `-target` options are used on the terraform command to restrict it to only modifying the nodes specified by slurm (i.e. nodes to add on upscale or remove on downscale).
+If terraform is run on all nodes in that state, it will discover a discrepancy between the "desired" state in the config (i.e. with the new image) and the current state of all nodes, and would therefore delete and recreate all nodes.
+This would clearly terminate all slurm jobs.
+Therefore as well as passing the list of all nodes to terraform in the `nodenames` command-line option, multiple `-target` options are passed to the terraform command to restrict it to only modifying the nodes specified by slurm (i.e. nodes to add on upscale or remove on downscale).

+Lastly, note that the autoscaling does not run `scontrol reconfigure` or restart the slurm daemons; as the slurm configuration remains the same throughout there is no need to, so the scheduling loop will not be interrupted by autoscaling.

 Additional details of slurm's functionality, including configuration parameters which may needed in production, are given in:
 - https://slurm.schedmd.com/elastic_computing.html